-Session title: Equality and diversityGetting to the heart of embedding equality and diversity
+Session title: Embedding equality and diversityGetting to the heart of embedding equality and diversity

 Equality and diversity is a half-day session.